Dog Halloween Safety Tips 2025 | Dog Safety for the Spooky Season

 3. Decoration Dangers

 Did you know that decorations can be dangerous to dogs?
 Your dog may start chewing on an electrical cord or ingest the batteries from the decorations.
-Dog chew toys or long-lasting dog chews can distract your dog from dangerous decorations.
+Dog chew toys or long-lasting dog chews can distract your dog from common Halloween hazards for pets.

 Some Halloween decorations can be scary to your pup.
 Keep your dog on a leash if trick or treating together.
 Keeping them close will help keep them safe and allow you to distract them, especially around moving decorations or decorations that make noise.